-- Subscription pricing structure makes it expensive compared to its competitors
+What I Don’t Like: Lots of paywalled content.
+The subscription pricing structure makes it expensive compared to its competitors.

 What is Powtoon?

 It is a web-based program that can be used to create interactive presentations and explainer-style videos.
 It’s most frequently used in marketing and education but has a wide variety of capabilities.

 Is Powtoon free?

 No, it isn’t.
 While you can use Powtoon for free, your options will be very limited.
 Their free plan only allows videos in standard definition and up to 3 minutes in length.
 Plus, your videos will be watermarked.

 You can’t export them as MP4 files or manage link access to prevent unwanted people from viewing them.
 The free plan will give you a chance to try the program out, but in reality, you’ll need one of the paid plans (starting at $20/month) to actually get things done.
 So Powtoon is not free and does cost money.

 Yes, Powtoon is a safe program with a good reputation.
 It has been around since about 2011, and in that time many prominent tech sites have reviewed its services and found them safe to use.

 Additionally, when you visit the Powtoon site you will notice that it uses an “HTTPS” connection, which is a secure and safer version of “HTTP”.
 This means that any sensitive data, such as credit card info, is protected and private when passed through the site.

 No, you cannot download Powtoon.
 It is an online, web-based app.
 While you can access it from any device with an internet connection, you can’t download it as an application.